gradle/gradle/design-docs/dependency-management.md

 ## Feature: Expose APIs for additional questions that can be asked about components

 - List versions of a component
-- Get meta-data of a component
+- Get metadata of a component
 - Get certain artifacts of a component.
-Includes meta-data artifacts
+Includes metadata artifacts

 # Open issues